 In February 2009 I visited Kenya.
 I was on an East Africa safari trip, organized by Good Earth Tours, to visit Kenya, Tanzania, and Rwanda.
+Kenya, Tanzania, and Rwanda are members of the Commonwealth of Nations.
 Good Earth Tours is located in Tanzania, with an office in the USA.
 The local tour operator with which Good Earth Tours contracted in Kenya was Nature Expeditions.
 The organization of my whole trip by Good Earth Tours was impeccable.
 Everything worked out perfectly, I was very happy.
 The local organizer in Kenya worked out extremely well too.
 I was met as planned on my arrival in Nairobi, and later again for my second part in Kenya when I came from Rwanda.
 The guides were very knowledgeable, especially my first guide in Maasai Mara.

 After arriving in Nairobi I stayed overnight in Nairobi in the Hotel Panafric.
 The next morning we left for the 5 hour drive to Maasai Mara National Reserve, where I stayed in the Mara Sopa Lodge, a very nice lodge with very comfortable duplex buildings.
 I stayed there for two days.
 I was on game drives twice per day during my stay there.